 - Silver edible shimmer dust or sugar

 - Cream butter and sugar until light and fluffy.
 Beat in eggs and extracts.
 In another bowl, whisk flour, baking powder and salt; gradually beat into creamed mixture.
 Divide dough into quarters.
-Shape each into a disk; wrap in plastic.
+Shape each into a disk; cover.
 Refrigerate until firm enough to roll, about 2 hours.

 - Preheat oven to 350°.
 On a lightly floured surface, roll each portion of dough to 1/8-in. thickness.
 Cut with a floured 2-1/2-in. bell-shaped cookie cutter.
 Place 1 in. apart on greased baking sheets.
 Bake until edges begin to brown, 12-15 minutes.
 Remove from pans to wire racks to cool completely.